LLNL/CARE/docs/sphinx/tutorial.rst

 These policies can be used with care::forall, which then forwards the arguments to RAJA::forall.
 CARE also provides convenient macros that can fall back to vanilla for loops if CARE is configured with -DENABLE_LEGACY_CARE=ON.
 These macros generally start with CARE and end with LOOP.
 For example, CARE_SEQUENTIAL_LOOP always executes sequentially.
 CARE_STREAM_LOOP executes on the GPU if GPU_ACTIVE is defined in the compilation unit and nvcc is used to compile the code, otherwise it falls back to executing using OpenMP on the host if OPENMP_ACTIVE is defined in the compilation unit and the correct OpenMP flags are passed to the compiler, otherwise it falls back to running sequentially on the host.

+Some sample code is provided below to demonstrate the CARE concepts described above.
+Please note that the library must be configured with -DENABLE_CUDA=ON and/or -DENABLE_OPENMP=ON to run with CUDA or OpenMP.
+Also note that ``#define GPU_ACTIVE`` must be present in any compilation unit for the code to run on the GPUs, and ``#define OPENMP_ACTIVE`` must be present for the code to run using OpenMP on the host.

 .. code-block:: c++

    #define GPU_ACTIVE // If this is not defined in the compilation unit, will not run on the device